 We never learn her name.
 She's 15, the daughter of a college professor.
 She's given LSD at a party and loves it.
 She dives into the drug world, and soon begins selling to children to pay for her own drugs.
 She runs away and is again drawn into drugs.
 She returns home determined to stay clean, but takes drugs one night and hitchhikes to Colorado.

 She drifts, sick and in a stoned fog for months, trading sex for drugs.
 A priest calls her parents and she returns home again, but the druggie students at her school torment her.
 One puts LSD into some candy and she has a horribly bad trip, ending up imprisoned in a mental hospital.
 Home again with no desire to return to drugs, she feels hopeful, but fears returning to school.
-Three weeks after ending her diary she dies of an overdose.
+Three weeks after ending her diary she dies of an overdose."My mind possessed the wisdoms of the ages, and there were no words adequate to describe them."

 Since the beginning of the school year, high school freshman Melinda has found that it's been getting harder and harder for her to speak out loud: "My throat is always sore, my lips raw....
 Every time I try to talk to my parents or a teacher, I sputter or freeze....
 It's like I have some kind of spastic laryngitis."
 What could have caused Melinda to suddenly fall mute?
 Could it be due to the fact that no one at school is speaking to her because she called the cops and got everyone busted at the seniors' big end-of-summer party?
 Or maybe it's because her parents' only form of communication is Post-It notes written on their way out the door to their nine-to-whenever jobs.
 While Melinda is bothered by these things, deep down she knows the real reason why she's been struck mute...